monsieurbadia/clean-architecture/README.md

-# clean-architecture
+# hexagonal-architecture
-a test project to understand the clean architecture and how to implement it using rust.
+a test project to understand the hexagonal architecture and how to implement it using rust.